 What Kind of Box Can You Use?

-I used a 12-pack of bottled beer.
+I used a 12-pack of bottled beer—booze and beardie’s all night long.

-Plastic or disposable boxes are just fine
+Plastic or disposable boxes work just fine (and they’re more sanitary and easy to clean).

 Choosing the Right Substrate